-As a supervisor since 1995 and a Narrative Therapist, with an 18 year experience through Occupational Therapy and coaching since 2005, I offer supervision to support ethical and effective services to clients/staff with focus on wellbeing, negotiating resources, dealing with conflicts, time management, dealing with multiple clients, working in organisations or private practice and development of Allied Health Professionals.
+As a supervisor since 1995 and a Narrative and an Acceptance & Commitment Therapist, with an 18 year experience through Occupational Therapy and neuroleadership coaching since 2005, I offer supervision to support ethical and effective services to clients/staff with focus on wellbeing, negotiating resources, dealing with conflicts, time management, dealing with multiple clients, working in organisations or private practice and development of Allied Health Professionals.

 Discover what really matters to you, what you value and what works for you both in a Professional and Personal context.

 I also offer supervision for Body Trust® work, disorded eating, including Body Image/Body Acceptance challenges.